 Revenue generation depends on a variety of factors including widget styles and placement and the quality of traffic on your site.
 To get an idea of how Content.ad will work for you, we recommend putting in on your site for a week and tracking the performance through our reporting dashboard.
 During this time, Content.ad will optimize the sponsored content it shows to maximize effective CPM (payout per thousand impressions displayed).

-Payments are made once per month, provided that you have earned at least $50 in unpaid revenue.
-Payment for revenue earned in March, for example, will be sent out at the end of April.
-Accumulated earnings of under $50 and above $10 will be paid out once a year in January.
+Payments are made once per month, provided you have earned at least $50.00 in unpaid revenue.
+For example, payment for revenue earned in the current month, will be sent out the last week of the following month.
+Accumulated earnings under $50.00 will be paid out once a year in January.

-You can request to receive your payments through the methods listed below.
-To receive your earnings on time, please ensure that the information in the “Payment Method” section of your account is up to date by the 15th of the month.
+To receive your earnings on time, please ensure the information in the “Payment Method” section of your account is up to date by the 15th of the month.

 |ACH / Direct Deposit||✔||n/a|